-Generally, the Dean’s Office Summer Funding does not provide funds for fees or tuition for fee-based internship programs, UNLESS the fee is meant to cover travel and housing costs.
+Generally, the LILAC Summer Internship Funding does not provide funds for fees or tuition for fee-based internship programs, UNLESS the fee is meant to cover travel and housing costs.
 In other words, we do not fund administrative costs of fee-based programs.
 An exception may be made in a situation where the best or only opportunities are available through a fee-based program.

 No. Summer Funding may not be used to pay for tuition for academic courses or for activities that result in academic credit.

 If a student is to receive ANY funding through her internship placement, she MUST state this on her application in accordance with the policies of the Honor Code.
-She will be eligible for partial BMC funding, up to $3600.
-For example, if a student will be paid $1000 from her placement, we can fund her the remaining $2600.
+She will be eligible for partial BMC funding, up to $4000.
+For example, if a student will be paid $1000 from the internship, then we can fund the remaining $3000.

 You may hold a paying job of up to 10 hours a week while you are doing your unpaid internship.
 The program is designed to enable students to have a full-time internship experience for 8-10 weeks, so a significant amount of additional paid work during that time is discouraged.
 If you will work more than 10 hours a week during your placement, contact the Director of Summer Funding for permission.

 Awards are made for specific internships.
-If a student receives funding for a proposed internship and subsequently changes her internship placement to a new site, she MUST contact the Director of Summer Funding or the contact person of the Center or Department offering the funding to receive approval.
-In some cases a change of internship may be approved.
+If a student receives funding for a proposed internship and subsequently changes the internship to a new site, please contact Jennifer Prudencio at firstname.lastname@example.org.
+Your application will need to under another review to receive approval.

 There are many outstanding applications each year, so summer awards are competitive, but remember that many internships are funded each summer.
 If you do not receive funding this year, be sure to apply again next year!